Chemical Engineering and Technology full-time first-cycle studies (bachelor's degree)

 Rules of recruitment

-concerning the conditions, procedures and date of commencement and completion of recruitment for particular courses in first- and second-cycle studies in the academic year 2024/2025
+on the conditions, procedure, and dates for the commencement and completion of the admission process for particular first- and second-cycle programmes in the 2026/2027 academic year

 List of subjects to be considered for admission